victorlaerte/dumbest-ipsum/README.md

 ## Atom version

-If you are interested in Atom's version checkout this [plugin of dilmes ipsum](https://github.com/thiagoh/atom-dilmes-ipsum)
+If you are interested in Atom's version checkout this [plugin of Dilmes Ipsum](https://github.com/thiagoh/atom-dilmes-ipsum)

 ## Visual Studio Code version